top of page

 Bariatric surgery for the Reduction of cArdioVascular Events feasibility trial: BRAVE

-Recruitment is currently underway.
-This study may lead to a large-scale randomized controlled trial to evaluate the efficacy of surgery in reducing cardiovascular complications in this study population.
+Recruitment is currently underway in Canada (6 sites).
+This study will lead to a large-scale randomized controlled trial to evaluate the efficacy of surgery in reducing cardiovascular complications in this study population (discussion are ongoing in other countries).

 Canadian Longitudinal Study on Aging: CLSA